Beyond Sexual Harassment, Lesser Known Scandals Could Cost The Murdochs A $14B Deal

 This time, several consumer groups and anti-Murdoch politicians have pushed British regulators in official submissions to take the Fox scandals into account when gauging whether the Murdochs would be "fit and proper" owners of Sky.

+News America Marketing is a division of News Corp., the Murdochs' newspaper and publishing arm.
+News Corp. was split apart from their television and entertainment holdings in 2013 as a consequence of the British tabloid scandal.

-The actions of News America Marketing have triggered a far higher cost to the Murdochs' shareholders than the Fox News sexual harassment scandals: settlements exceeding $900 million to head off a series of lawsuits filed over the past 12 years.
+The actions of News America have triggered a far higher cost to the Murdochs' shareholders than the Fox News sexual harassment scandals: settlements exceeding $900 million to head off a series of lawsuits filed over the past 12 years.
 That sum includes $280 million in payments announced in early 2016 to cut short an ongoing class action lawsuit filed by some of its biggest clients.

 The fight over decals